 - Q = compressor free air delivery in litres per minute

-Example: A 22kW compressor delivering 3,600 l/min (60 l/s), operating between 7 and 8 bar gauge (8 and 9 bar absolute), targeting 8 minutes between loads at 50% average demand:
+Example: a 22kW compressor delivering 3,600 l/min, operating between 7 and 8 bar gauge (8 and 9 bar absolute), targeting 8 minutes at 50% average demand:

 V = (3,600 × 8 × 8) / (9 - 8) = 230,400 litres

-For a 22kW compressor delivering 3,600 l/min, 60 seconds at full output is 3,600 litres — a 3,500-4,000 litre receiver is appropriate.
+For the same 22kW compressor at 3,600 l/min: 60 seconds at full output is 3,600 litres.
+A 3,500-4,000 litre receiver is appropriate.